MaheshR03/pokedex/README.md

-# pokedex
+# Pokédex
- A ReactJS Pokedex styled with FantaCSS
+A ReactJS Pokédex styled with FantaCSS